rapsacw/AsiNine-Pyramid/README.md

 - Programmable Vcore for the bm1387 asics
 - ws2812 led for special effects ;)
 - max. power usage targeted at ~10-15W
-- Cooling: M.2 SSD cooler or recycled S9 heatsinks, tie-wrapped to the board, fan not considered yet.
+- Cooling: M.2 SSD cooler, tie-wrapped to the board with 5V fan.
 - Low(est) cost possible!

 Major parts used: